 Known for her philanthropic initiatives including building a gender equality based school in Africa and reconnecting homeless in Vancouver to their lost loved ones, she has dedicated the last decade to successfully creating and executing businesses and purposeful projects, advocating for girls and education, and representing Canada.

-Anoop was born in Vancouver, and is one of Canada's Top 20 Under 20, a We Are Family Foundation Youth Ambassador, BC's 24 Under 24, and an Ambassador for the Minvera Women's Foundation.
+Born in Vancouver, Anoop was one of Canada's Top 20 Under 20, a We Are Family Foundation Youth Ambassador, BC's 24 Under 24, and an Ambassador for the Minvera Women's Foundation.
 She was invited to Rideau Hall by the Prime Minister and Governor General for the celebration of exceptional Canadian service, and was selected to give a gift to the Royal highnesses, the Duke and Duchess of Cambridge, Prince William and Kate.
 Through her philanthropic projects, Anoop has connected with some of the most influential movers and shakers around the world - Ndaba Mandela, Chelsea Clinton, President Jimmy Carter, Bono, and Nile Rodgers.

 As the first female Executive Producer and Creative Director for TEDxVancouver, Anoop has worked with some of the worlds most acclaimed leaders such as Canada's first and only female Prime Minister, Kim Campbell.